 The workgroup Cinema, Sound, Music and Language researches the relationship between the sonic elements in film and the moving image.
 Its main research goal is the subversion of subject area hierarchies, with the aim of exploring, developing and expanding the investigation of all sonic forms as these interrelate with the moving image and the archive.
 It seeks to promote the multiplication and diversification of perspectives grounded on the exploration and analysis of the myriad flows between sound and moving image, encompassing, as a language, the whole spectrum of human voice.
 It aims to articulate contemporary moving image theory with sound studies, exploring questions pertaining to the presence or absence of sound in the moving image, to discuss the ontological and phenomenological problems arising from the relationship between sound theory and practice and moving image theory and practice.
 The limits proposed by this group comprise different social, artistic and technological contexts, encompassing various questions pertaining to the relationship between sound and moving image, from pre-cinema to the so- called classical models, the avantgarde (mainstream and experimental), the film-concert, the musical film genre, video art, expanded cinema or any other type of audio-visual moving image device.
 Observing a film-orientated sound studies methodology, the WG’s objective is to map the political, cultural and social context around audio-visual creation devices, through the study of specific cases (from film archives to current digital formats), seen as technical devices for the recording and control of collective memory; thus allowing for a clearer understanding of the roles sound, music and language play in these semiotic games between seeing and hearing, and the interplay of images and sounds so widespread in our contemporary culture.

-Any member should access his Member's area, and on the form proposed himself as coordinator of a workgroup and present a brief description, but objective, in Portuguese and English.
+Any member should access his Member's area, and on the relevant form propose himself as coordinator of a workgroup, presenting a brief but objective account of its purpose, in Portuguese and English.
 Each workgroup should be proposed by three coordinators.
-The proposal will be sent to two or three members of the Advisory Board to issue an opinion from which the AIM's Board decide whether to endorse.
-Once approved the workgroup, this will be listed in the open area of the site and any member may join the group.
-It is for the coordinators to manage communication with the other members of the workgroup.
-The coordinators will submit activity reports and activity plans at the General Assembly of AIM.
+The proposal will be sent to two or three members of the Advisory Board, whose opinions will drive the AIM's Board decision whether to endorse the proposal.
+Once approved, the working group will be listed in the open area of the site and any member may join it.
+It is for the coordinators to manage communication with the other members of the working group, and they will submit activity reports and activity plans at the General Assembly of AIM.

-Any active member may join any existing workgroup on AIM.
-This requires access to the member's area, look for the workgroup and add up.
+Any active member may join any existing working group on AIM.
+Signing up to a working group is done through the Member's area.
 The operation of each group is of the coordinators responsability.